sansarip/peanuts/README.md

     [:div a b c d])
 ```

-In the above example, the values of the `b` and `c` parameters will always be redlist from being rebound to subscriptions.
+In the above example, the values of the `b` and `c` parameters will always be redlisted from being rebound to subscriptions.

-Arguments can also be redlist dynamically by attaching the `^{:redlist true}` or `^:redlist` metadata.
+Arguments can also be redlisted dynamically by attaching the `^{:redlist true}` or `^:redlist` metadata.

 ```clojure
 [my-component ^:redlist :some-key]
 ```

-In the above example, `:some-key` will be used as a regular keyword and will be redlist.
+In the above example, `:some-key` will be used as a regular keyword and will be redlisted.

 #### Greenlisting Args <a name="greenlisting-args"></a>

-Sometimes it's nice to greenlist have certain args involved with subs and have the rest be untouched.
-The `:greenlist` option is there for such cases, comparable to a greenlist.
+Sometimes it's nice to greenlist certain args involved with subs and have the rest be untouched.
+The `:greenlist` option is there for such cases.

 ```clojure
 (defnc my-component